Cheap Gas Near Me: Here Are Some Apps to Help You Find Open Gas Stations and the Lowest Prices

-GasBuddy may be the most popular app for finding the most inexpensive gas in a consumer's area.
+GasBuddy may be the most popular app for finding the cheapest gas.
 To provide this information, the app relies on crowdsourcing: app users report relevant data, which then helps other users decide where to fill their tanks.

-Upon launch, GasBuddy reports the average reported price for the user's location, as well as the lowest price reported and the most recent pricing trend—useful for making price comparisons.
-Users can decide whether to see stations in a list or plotted on a map; obtain directions to and phone numbers for the stations; and rate the stations.
+Upon launch, GasBuddy reports the average reported price for the user's location, as well as the lowest price reported and the most recent pricing trend.
+Users can decide whether to see stations in a list or plotted on a map, obtain directions to and phone numbers for the stations, and rate the stations.

-Like several similar apps, GasBuddy also indicates how long ago the indicated price was reported, which enables consumers to make an educated guess about the popularity of the station and whether or not it may still have fuel.
-As an added bonus, users earn points for reporting prices and can enter a daily drawing for $100 in gas.
+Like several similar apps, GasBuddy also indicates how long ago the indicated price was reported, which enables you to make an educated guess about the popularity of the station and whether or not it may still have fuel.

 MapQuest Gas Prices